Kong/docs.konghq.com/app/_includes/md/plugins-hub/log_custom_fields_by_lua.md

 Dots `.` in the field key creates nested fields.
 You can use a backslash `\` to escape dots if you want to keep them in the field name.

-For example, if you configure a field in File Log with both dot and escaped dot:
+For example, if you configure a field in the File Log plugin with both a regular dot and an escaped dot:

 ```sh
 curl -i -X POST http://localhost:8001/plugins/ \